PythonBiellaGroup/website/docs/speakers/index.en.md

 ---
-title: Partecipate as a speaker
+title: Participate as a speaker
 disquis: PythonBiellaGroup
 tags:
     - speaker